aghaffar570/CloudCalc/README.md

-# BasicAppSetup
+# Calc App

-A basic Web Application that
-connects to a Postgres Database (Defaulted Name: pokedex) and uses React for view rendering.

-*Utilizes the MVC pattern
+A simple Calculator App that logs every calculation for easy access.

 ## Technologies